-Freight audit and payments may not be the first thing that comes to your mind when you think of ways to reduce freight costs.
+Freight audits and payments may not be the first thing that comes to your mind when you think of ways to reduce freight costs.
 The cost of manually reconciling freight invoices is one expense that remains hidden and silently affects your bottom line.

 Industry studies estimate that manual invoice processing costs around $5 to $12 per invoice.
 Moreover, the process is time-consuming, prone to error, and stifles the productivity of your team.